 The non-recourse feature of the Reverse Mortgage insures that the borrower will never be responsible for more than the value of the home.”

 How does the Reverse Mortgage process work, what are rates, do I qualify, explain the counseling?
 We have a highly experienced team of Reverse Mortgage only professionals in Alabama cities such as Huntsville, Birmingham, and Mobile.

-Most of the time I find if possible people would rather conduct business in person if it doesn’t cost them anymore!
-I will help you start to finish with the simple steps to the Reverse Mortgage!
+Most of the time we find if possible, people would rather conduct business in person if it doesn’t cost them anymore!
+Our team will help you start to finish with the simple steps to the Reverse Mortgage!

 Education -Do your research.
 Read up on the process as much as you can.
 Talk to your local Better Business Bureau (BBB) and your local American Association of Retired Persons (AARP) about the process and the lender.
 The AARP Foundation Reverse Mortgage Education Project includes a national network of reverse mortgage counselors dedicated to helping seniors understand and evaluate the risks and benefits of reverse mortgage borrowing.

 Counseling – Federal regulations and state law often requires that reverse mortgage borrowers receive state-certified housing counseling.
 And while this counseling is mandatory for HECM reverse mortgage borrowers.
 Counseling appointments typically take about an hour and may be handled in-person or over the telephone.
 There is a list on another page “steps to a Reverse Mortgage “List of Counseling Agencies–HUD requires each borrower applying for a reverse mortgage loan to receive counseling prior to completing a reverse mortgage transaction.

 HUD requires each borrower applying for a reverse mortgage loan to receive counseling prior to completing a reverse mortgage (HECM) transaction.
 We will provide you more approved agencies upon request.